SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 It should be the case that timer is just periodically on and off depending on the duration of the timer but somehow we get these random puffs mixed in there, like the random 0 bit flowing through the bottom timer in the picture above.
 How does that happen?

-Well, it's because it doesn't store the state of the logic gate and, for the first tick after loading, it's false even though the not gate should be making it true.
-You can see this effect in the simulator by doing this:
+Well, it's because of the logic gate.
+In this case, I believe it came off the lift with the logic gate "on", so when load in, it's momentarily "on" again until it reads persisted data from the timer.

 1. Completely reset the simulator by pressing `Shift-F4`.
 2. Press F5 to start the simulator rolling.
 3. At some point while the logic gate is sending out a "True" signal, press `F4` to simulate an unload event.
 4. Press `F5` to resume it.

-You can replicate this in scrap mechanic pretty easily too - just exit the game while the logic gate is true.
+You can replicate this in scrap mechanic pretty easily - just exit the game while the logic gate is true.
 When you reload, you'll see that annoying blip start flowing through your timer.
+If that doesn't work for you, exit the game when the logic gate is false; you'll for sure see it then.
+Again, seems to be related to the state of the gate when it was on the lift.

+The simulator doesn't have any notion of this lift state thing, but I'd add it if I could get really confident that I understand the workings of it!
+In the simulator, it wipes all the gates to zero when simulating reload.

 ## Glitch-Proofing Our Stuff